 12. In the end, Malcolm gives her the freedom to talk, and Marie explains that all she wanted was recognition that this was her story.

-13. I like the way this film captures intimacy with stark furniture, long hallways, mirrors, Marie's dainty body in the bathtub, and Malcolm's brooding looks at her.
-There's something unpredictable; as a viewer you don't where this dialogue will take you.
+13. I like the way this film captures intimacy with stark set pieces, long hallways, mirrors, Marie's dainty body in the bathtub, and Malcolm's brooding looks at her.
+There's something unpredictable; as a viewer you don't know where the dialogue will take you.

-14. I don't know if this film's minimalism was a construct of the time when it was filmed (during covid), or had it been planned this way long before, and covid mirrored its vibe.
+14. I don't know if this film's minimalism was a construct of the time when it was filmed (during covid), or had it been planned this way long before, and covid mirrored its stark vibes.